Close Menu

 Finance expert John Williams delves into the far-reaching implications of this transformative change in a comprehensive video analysis.

-One interesting and costly ramification of this rule, whether or not it does ultimately take effect, is that it has sent companies who rely on gig workers scrambling to perform internal audits and ensure full compliance ahead of schedule.
+One costly consequence of this change is that companies who rely on independent contractors or gig workers are forced to perform internal audits and ensure full compliance ahead of schedule.
 See the full video here.

 Biden’s Labor Law Reclassifies Workers as Regular Employees